 The recommended tyre pressure varies by vehicle, so make sure to check your owner’s manual for the correct pressure and adjust accordingly.

-According to the law in UK, tyres should have a minimum tread depth of 1.6 mm across the central three-quarters.
+According to the law in the UK, tyres should have a minimum tread depth of 1.6 mm across the central three-quarters.
 However, we recommend for winter driving, your tyres should have a minimum of 3mm tread depth for winter driving.

 Do you want to upgrade your car to a better one, don’t hesitate!
 Enter your car’s registration and mileage and sell it without any hidden charges.
 Get quick cash for your car now!